The Diary of Anne Frank (1959 film): Cast

 Otto Frank wrote to Audrey Hepburn, asking her if she would play the part of his daughter Anne.
 He told Hepburn that his daughter would have been honoured to have such a famous Hollywood actress play her on film, and he also noted the striking resemblance that existed between Anne and Hepburn when she was an adolescent.
 She was initially interested in the role, and her name appears on the back cover of copies of the diary printed and sold to promote the "upcoming film".

 During the casting period, Hepburn ultimately wrote back declining the offer, saying she felt she was too old, and lacked the skills to portray Anne.
 She said she was greatly honoured to have been given the choice, and noted the similarity between her own war experience and that of the Franks and the others in the annex.
 Hepburn and Anne were born within a month of each other in May and June 1929, and both spent their adolescences in Nazi-occupied Holland.

-The role went to American newcomer Millie Perkins.
+Susan Strasberg played the role on Broadway but the film role went to American newcomer Millie Perkins.

 Production

 The film is an adaptation of the successful Broadway play based on Anne Frank's diary, which was first published in English in 1952.
 At the time of the film's production, the book had already sold millions of copies around the world.

 According to a 1955 article published on the Daily Variety, Garson Kanin, who had staged the Broadway play, and Milton Sperling from Warner Bros. had intended to acquire the film rights, but ultimately they were sold to Buddy Adler of 20th Century-Fox.
 Originally, William Wyler was in talks to direct before George Stevens signed on as producer and director.

+Richard Beymer, who played a key role, was signed to a long term contract at Fox.

 Principal photography took place from 5 March to 11 August 1958, with additional scenes shot in November.
 Location work was done in Amsterdam, while the set of the annex was constructed at the 20th Century-Fox Studios in Los Angeles.
 George Stevens initially resisted the idea of shooting the film in CinemaScope because he thought that this format would not convey the claustrophobic effect he wanted to reproduce.
 When Spyros Skouras, president of 20th Century-Fox, insisted on CinemaScope, Stevens and cinematographer William C. Mellor decided to reduce the space by limiting the action to the center of the screen.
 Mellor further developed the look of the film by using fluorescent tubes, filters and gas rather than traditional studio lighting.